circletk/obsidian-canvas-roots/README.md

 - **YAML-First Data:** Uses native YAML frontmatter for maximum compatibility with Dataview, Bases, and other Obsidian tools.

 - **Context Menu Actions:** Right-click person notes to add relationships, validate data integrity, or find canvases.
-Right-click folders to scan for relationship issues or import GEDCOM files.
+Right-click folders to scan for relationship issues, import GEDCOM files, or export folder contents to GEDCOM.
 Right-click canvas files to regenerate or view statistics.
 Full desktop and mobile support.

 - **Collections & Groups:** Organize and browse people using auto-detected family groups (with customizable group names) or user-defined collections.
 Filter tree generation by collection and view cross-collection connections to identify bridge people connecting different parts of your family network.

 ### Planned Features

 See [Roadmap](docs/roadmap.md) for detailed feature descriptions and development priorities.
-- **GEDCOM Export:** Round-trip export back to .ged format
 - **Reference Numbering:** Ahnentafel and Dollarhide-Cole genealogical numbering systems
 - **Person Detail Panel:** Rich inline person information with relationship visualization
 - **Tree Preview:** Interactive preview with real-time layout configuration before canvas generation